Fanfic / XCOM: Second Contact

 - EDI counts now as of the chapter 20.

 “A toast then, to the dead.
 We honor their memories and the things for which they bled.
 A toast to those gone, but remembered well.
 May they be ready to catch us, on our fall to hell.”

-Up to Eleven: The Thorian.
+- Up to 11: The Thorian.
 It is now a fully psionic creature that had been tortured by the Ethereals, and it is pissed at humanity.